szymonmichalski/starid-1/docs/comments.md

 star representations as pointing vectors and binary images container on disk

-*read images container* get an image from an images container.
+*new image matrix* create an axi axj image matrix for the star, with a random yaw

-*get image vectors* get pointing vector representation of an image
+*get pointing vectors* get pointing vector representation of an image

 *pairs over whole sky*